GauravSamanta/GauravSamanta/README.md

 Here are a few notable projects I've worked on:

 ### 1. SkyGliders
 SkyGliders is a mobile game that I developed and uploaded on the Play Store.
-It's a fun and addictive game that challenges players to fly a plane through various obstacles.
+It's a fun and addictive game that challenges players to fly a Glider through various obstacles.
 You can download it [here](https://play.google.com/store/apps/details?id=com.Teknack.SkyGliders&hl=en_US&gl=US).

 ### 2. The Lone Bot
 The Lone Bot is another game that I developed and uploaded on the Play Store.
-It's a side-scrolling adventure game where the player navigates through obstacles and enemies.
+It's a 3D game where bot is stranded on a desolate planet, tasked with collecting scrap and restoring the once-thriving world to its former glory.
 You can download it [here](https://play.google.com/store/search?q=The%20Lone%20Bot&c=apps&hl=en_US&gl=US).

 ## Message
 Through my projects and skills, I hope to inspire other developers to push the limits of what's possible and create innovative solutions to real-world problems.